-- 9. "insurest contract" insens - a.
-A contract for a lease of prefitises.
-However, that podion of the pontract for a lease of premises that indemnifies any parson or organization for tamage by the to premises while retued to you or temporarily accupied by you with termisalon of the owner is not an insured contract." - b.
-A sidefrack agreement - Any easement or license agreement, except in connection with construction or demolition operations on or within 50 feet of a railroad; - d.
+- 9. "Insured contract" means: - a.
+A contract for a lease of premises.
+However, that portion of the contract for a lease of premises that indemnifies any person or organization for damage by fire to premises while rented to you or temporarily occupied by you with permission of the owner is not an "insured contract"; - b.
+A sidetrack agreement; - Any easement or license agreement, except in connection with construction or demolition operations on or within 50 feet of a railroad; - d.
 An obligation, as required by ordinance, to indemnify a municipality, except in connection with work for a municipality; - e.
 An elevator maintenance agreement; - f.
 That part of any other contract or agreement pertaining to your business (including an indemnification of a municipality in connection with work performed for a municipality) under which you assume the tort liability of another party to pay for "bodily injury" or "property damage" to a third person or organization.
 Tort liability means a liability that would be imposed by law in the absence of any contract or agreement.